Greenbrier River: Uses

-The Greenbrier is the longest untamed (unblocked) river left in the Eastern United States.
-It is heavily used for recreational pursuits.
+The Greenbrier is heavily used for recreational pursuits.
 Its upper reaches flow through the Monongahela National Forest, and it is paralleled for 77 mi by the Greenbrier River Trail, a rail trail which runs between the communities of Cass and North Caldwell.

 It has always been a valuable water route, with the majority of the important cities in the watershed being established riverports.
 The river gives the receiving waters of the New River an estimated 30% of its water volume.
 Over three-fourths of the watershed is an extensive karstic (cavern system), which supports fine trout fishing, cave exploration and recreation.
-Many important festivals and public events are held along the river throughout the watershed.
+Many important festivals and public events, including "John Henry Days" festival in Talcott, West Virginia are held along the river throughout the watershed.

 In honor of the river's use in the state's logging history, the West Virginia State Park, Cass Scenic Railroad in Cass has a car called "The Greenbrier River."